-This week we learned that China has increased its gold holdings by a massive 57% since 2009.
-That’s an average increase of around 10% a year which is more than I have increased my gold holdings.
-Similarly China’s total gold holdings are much bigger than mine as well (really Barry?) currently weighing in at around 1,722 metric tonnes.
+How much money should you have in gold and silver right now?
+Well, this week we learned that China has decided exactly how much.
+It has increased its gold holdings by a massive 57% since 2009.
+That’s an average increase of around 10% a year which is far more than I have increased my gold holdings.
+Similarly China’s total gold holdings are much bigger than mine as well (really Barry?).
+They currently weigh in at around 1,722 metric tonnes.
 That means that China has overtaken Russia and now has the sixth largest physical gold holdings behind the U.S., Germany, the IMF, Italy and France.

 Of course, it has to be said that none of these statistics stand up to scrutiny.